Fairfield, Greater Victoria: Landmarks and Parkland

 Fairfield is the site of popular commercial hubs, Cook Street Village, Five Corners and the Fairfield Plaza.

 Cook Street Village, a commercial area characterized by sidewalk-flanking Horse Chestnut trees, low-height buildings and the absence of bisecting roads, is a popular shopping and social strip in Fairfield, with cafés, restaurants, small boutiques and grocery stores.
-Shops and services in the village include the locally renowned Pic-a-Flic video store, Moka House, Bubby's Kitchen and the Beagle Pub.
 In 2006, proposed developments within this part of Fairfield sparked concern and debate among local residents.

 Another small neighbourhood centre, known as Five Corners, is located at the intersection of Moss Street and Fairfield Road, featuring Sir James Douglas Elementary School, Fairfield United Church, Fairfield Bicycles, a general store, fish and chips shop, veterinary clinic and other services.
 This location has historically been a hub of community activity since the community's earliest days.
 The school yard of Sir James Douglas school is the site of the locally-famous Moss Street Market, which runs weekly from April until October.

 The Fairfield Plaza, a compact strip mall, is another modest shopping area, situated near the Fairfield/Gonzales border.
-It is worth noting however, as having the first Thrifty Foods of the Thrifty Foods grocery store chain Thrifty Foods - Our Company / Locations / Victoria - Fairfield - 1590 Fairfield, as well as the Ross Bay Pub, the Ross Bay Health Centre, government liquor store, Home Hardware and other enterprises.

 Across Fairfield Road from the western entrance to the Fairfield Plaza is Emily Carr’s grave, in the Ross Bay Cemetery.